-We have considered a sparse composite quantile regression method for analyzing ultrahigh-dimensional heterogeneous data across a continuous range of quantile levels.
+This article considered a sparse composite quantile regression method for analyzing ultrahigh dimensional heterogeneous data across a continuous range of quantile levels.
 An efficient iterative algorithm was developed to implement our proposed method.
 The properties of the proposed procedure were provided.
-Specifically, the theoretical results suggest that the SCQR method with ultrahighdimensional covariates can successfully identify active covariates with probability approaching one.
-At the same time, the SCQR method yields consistent estimates of coefficients.
+Specifically, the theoretical results suggest that the SCQR method with ultra-high dimensional covariates can successfully identify active covariates with probability approaching one.
+Meanwhile, the SCQR method yields consistent estimates of coefficients.
 Furthermore, the proposed algorithm enjoys consistent properties in terms of variable screening and parameter estimation.